Firearm Rights And Restoration

 License To Carry Firearms

-With the exception of Philadelphia, Pennsylvania allows individuals to open carry a gun without a license.
+With the exception of Philadelphia, Pennsylvania allows individuals to open carry a handgun on foot without a license.
 However, individuals must obtain a license to carry firearms if they wish to carry a concealed weapon in the Keystone state.
+Generally, a license is also necessary to have a handgun in a vehicle regardless of whether it is carried open or concealed.
+Without a License to Carry Firearms, individuals can only have a handgun in their vehicle if they are going to and from very specific places and if it is stored in a very specific manner.

 Restoration Of Gun Rights